Medial Skeletal Diagram: A Generalized Medial Axis Approach for 3D Shape Representation: Introduction

-\begin{itemize} \item We propose a novel 3D shape representation (in Sec.~\ref{sec:msdRepresentation}) that extends the medial axis approach using generalized enveloping primitives, enabling both compact skeletal structures and accurate representation for arbitrary closed manifold surfaces. \item We introduce a computational pipeline to construct the medial skeletal diagram from any given shape (in Sec.~\ref{sec:msdComputation}).

-Our pipeline optimizes to maximize the coverage of the input shape with a minimal number of primitives.
+The contributions of this paper are summarized as follows: \begin{itemize} \item We propose a novel 3D shape representation (in Sec.~\ref{sec:msdRepresentation}) that extends the medial axis approach using generalized enveloping primitives, enabling both \hlca{sparse} skeletal structures and accurate representation for arbitrary closed manifold surfaces. \item We introduce a computational pipeline to construct the medial skeletal diagram from any given shape (in Sec.~\ref{sec:msdComputation}).
+Our pipeline finds the best MSD which maximizes the coverage of the input shape with a minimal number of primitives.

-A subsequent refinement process precisely aligns optimized primitives with the target mesh, both in terms of geometry and tessellation. \item We validate the medial skeletal diagram on a benchmark of $100$ shapes to demonstrate the compactness of the skeleton and the completeness of the representation (in Sec.~\ref{sec:exp}).
+A subsequent refinement process precisely aligns optimized primitives with the target mesh, both in terms of geometry and tessellation. \item We validate the medial skeletal diagram on a benchmark of $100$ shapes to demonstrate the \hlca{sparsity} of the skeleton and the completeness of the representation (in Sec.~\ref{sec:exp}).
 Furthermore, we showcase the versatility and advantages of our representation in the context of shape optimization, shape generation, mesh decomposition, mesh alignment, mesh compression, and user-interactive design. \end{itemize}